Wpelletier01/vireo-backend/README.md

 - title
 - description
 return:
-- a hash path of the video
+- 200 -> a hash path of the video
+- 400
+    - missing field in the body
+    - no token in the header
+    - somehow the payload of the token has been altered
+- 401 -> if token expire

 ### POST <u>/upload/v/</u>*hashpath*
 upload a video with a hashed path as id from the url